premchander-revature/interviewquestions/DDL.md

 <blockquote>

-Create a table along with a table name "WEATHER_MONITOR" contains fields such as ID with the datatype `INTEGER`, CITY with the datatype `VARCHAR`, STATE with the datatype `VARCHAR`, TEMPERATURE, LATITUDE_N, LONGITUDE_W with the datatype `REAL`.
+Create a table along with a table name "WEATHER_MONITOR" that contains fields such as ID with the datatype `INTEGER`, CITY with the datatype `VARCHAR`, STATE with the datatype `VARCHAR`, TEMPERATURE, LATITUDE_N, LONGITUDE_W with the datatype `REAL`.

 </blockquote>